UltraEngine/Documentation/CPP/Object_Self.md

 Returns a shared pointer to this object.

 ### Remarks
-This method should *always* be used in place of the C++ keyword "this" for all objects created as a shared pointer.
+This method should *always* be used inside a class method, in place of the C++ keyword "this", for all objects created as a shared pointer.

 This method should *never* be called in a class constructor or destructor.